 TWP celebrates and honors this landmark civil rights legislation.
 It has contributed to the opportunities we have been given to serve people with disabilities in the Kansas City metro area.
-Each year through our July Jubilee Celebrations, The Whole Person acknowledges the importance of the ADA and the opportunities it provides people with disabilities to live independently.
-Learn more about the July Jubilee under our News & Events page.
+Each year through our Main Street Music Festival, The Whole Person acknowledges the importance of the ADA and the opportunities it provides people with disabilities to live independently.

-July Jubilee 2018 - Celebrating the 28th Anniversary of the ADA!
+Main Street Music Festival 2019 - Celebrating the 29th Anniversary of the ADA!

-Every year in late July, The Whole Person celebrates the anniversary of the Americans with Disabilities Act (ADA) at our offices located at 3710 Main Street.
-We have a neighborhood party with vendors, artisan booths, speakers, community partners, live music and performers.
+Every year in late July, The Whole Person celebrates the anniversary of the Americans with Disabilities Act (ADA) at our Main Street Music Festival.
+We have a community party with vendors, artisan booths, speakers, community partners, live music and performers.
 Join us as we celebrate this year!